mrigen007/mrigen007/README.md

 - 👋 Hi, I’m @mrigen007
-- 👀 I’m interested in Nodejs developer role
+- 👀 I’m interested in the backend developer role.
 - 📫 How to reach me at mrigen2022@gmail.com

 <!---